How it works?

 • Kubernetes - is an open-source platform for automating deployment and scaling application

-• GitHub - allows us to automate software implementation process
+• GitLab - allows us to automate software implementation process

 • Cloudflare - we are using it to deliver content from the closest server to the user.
 It allows us to distribute load between servers